csv-table-schema/.github/README.md

 # .github

-*Community health files for the @simple-csv-schema organization*
+*Community health files for the @csv-table-schema organization*